 A cordless drill is very worthwhile to carry (carrying is easier with a drill holster).
 Inspection crews learn to appreciate them quickly.
 You can quickly and easily drill trees that have indicators or suspicious sounding results.
 Because it is easy and the wound is slight, it reasonable to drill trees that you might be reluctant to core, and you may quickly drill several radii to get a better “picture” of the decay column.
 Cordless drills have come a long way.
 The 18-volt systems are powerful and modern battery packs (XR+) hold a good charge all day and have circuits that prevent “memory” development.
 See sidebar for a recommendation.

-- This machine is a sophisticated cordless drill with a device that measures and records changes in torque as the bit goes in.
+This machine is a sophisticated cordless drill with a device that measures and records changes in torque as the bit goes in.
 It produces a paper and/or digital graph (depending on the model) of the strength of wood along the bit path.
 It is accurate and allows easy measurement.
-It is so sensitive that you may have difficulty distinguishing from changes in tree growth rate (wood density) and pockets of early decay.
+It is so sensitive that you may have difficulty distinguishing between changes in wood density (often due to changes in growth rate) and pockets of early decay.
 The only drawbacks are the expense (around $4000 and up) and bulk/weight.
 For rapid inspection of large numbers of trees it may not be worthwhile, but the resistograph would likely provide useful additional information for intensive inspections of few, high-value trees.

-- Other machines are available for internal inspection of trees, but their usefulness and power to distinguish decay from other internal variables in a tree (such as moisture content, wood density, resin, branch traces, etc.) is not yet clear.
+Other machines are available for internal inspection of trees, but their usefulness and power to distinguish decay from other internal variables in a tree (such as moisture content, wood density, resin, branch traces, etc.) is not yet clear.
 Among them are the Arbotom, a complex system of impulse tomography (almost like a CAT scan but it uses stress waves from striking the tree instead of x-rays).
-Another instrument is the Arborsonic decay detector, Fujikura Europe, Ltd. It is an ultrasonic instrument, which measures the strength and speed of propagation of high-frequency sound waves through the wood.
+Another instrument is the Arborsonic 3D Acoustic Tomograph, sold by Fakopp.
+It is an ultrasonic instrument, which measures the strength and speed of propagation of high-frequency sound waves through the wood.
 Knowledge, experience and common sense are much more important than expensive equipment.

 How do you determine which trees around a target need inspection?
 In many cases it is obvious.
 However, as the distance from the target increases and approaches your threshold, it becomes difficult to determine.
 Rather than measuring tree heights and distances, Jason Worrall worked out a simple method.